The Stranger (album)

-The Stranger is the fifth studio album by American singer-songwriter Billy Joel, released on September 29, 1977, by Columbia Records.
+The Stranger is the fifth studio album by American singer-songwriter Billy Joel, released on September 22, 1977, by Columbia Records.
 It was the first of Joel's albums to be produced by Phil Ramone, with whom he would work for five subsequent albums.

-Joel's previous album, Turnstiles (1976), had sold modestly, and peaked at only number 122 on the US Billboard 200 chart, prompting Columbia to consider dropping him if his next release sold poorly.
+Joel's previous album, Turnstiles (1976), had sold modestly, and peaked at only #122 on the US Billboard 200 charts, prompting Columbia to consider dropping him if his next release sold poorly.
 Joel wanted the new album to feature his touring band, formed during the production of Turnstiles.
 The band consisted of drummer Liberty DeVitto, bassist Doug Stegmeyer, and multi-instrumentalist Richie Cannata, who played the saxophone and organ.
 Seeking out a new producer, he first turned to veteran Beatles producer George Martin before coming across and settling on Ramone, whose name he had seen on albums by other artists such as Paul Simon.
 Recording took place over three weeks, featuring DeVitto, Stegmeyer, and Cannata.
 Other studio musicians filled in as guitarists on various songs.